onionhub/TIP/Haze Removal.md

 Cl=0.8
 ```

-2- This figure shows the performance of [1] when proposed filter is applied as a preprocessing filter on the input hazy image.
+2- This figure shows the performance of [1] when proposed filter is applied as a preprocessing filter on the estemated transmission map.
 - Parameters
 ```
 ```